St James Conservation Area

 West - SH 7 and St James Walkway

 The western side provides access to the St James Walkway which starts and finishes on SH 7.
-Entry points are either at the top of the Lewis Pass just off the car park and picnic area, or at the Boyle settlement from SH 7, Lewis Pass Road.
+Entry points are either at the top of the Lewis Pass just off the car park and picnic area, or at the Boyle Village from SH 7, Lewis Pass Road.
 There is no further vehicle access from SH 7, and please note that mountain bikes and horses are not permitted on the St James Walkway.

 East - Hanmer Springs and Tophouse Road

 The east side of the St James Conservation Area can be reached via Hanmer Springs.

 From Hanmer Springs township, take Clarence Valley Road over Jacks Pass to connect with Tophouse Road (approximately 13 km from Hanmer Springs).
 This road follows the eastern boundary of the conservation area as far as Lake Tennyson.
 This road follows the eastern boundary of St James Conservation Area to Lake Tennyson.
 All tracks along this road are open to cyclists, horse riders and walkers.

 Off-road parking is available at St James Homestead and at the entrances to Maling Pass and Fowlers Pass tracks.
 Do not leave valuables in your vehicle.

 There is no regular public transport along this route although there are numerous options for chartering transport from Hanmer.
 The latest information is available at the Hanmer Springs isite (+64 3 3150020), 10 am - 5 pm, 7 days a week, except for Christmas Day.

 Distance from main centres